joaopsys/NowStreaming-Firefox/README.md

 If you like this extension and want to support me, you can Donate through PayPal, I'll be very grateful: https://www.paypal.me/joaopsys

+Big thank you to Joca64 for the visual improvements and overall contributions: https://github.com/Joca64 Big thank you to Pedro for the new logo: https://github.com/pedroordep

 ==============================
 Changelog: